EqualExperts/secure-delivery-playbook/practices.md

 **Iterative and incremental threat modelling**

-We should do threat modelling whenever there’s a significant change to the product.
+We should do threat modelling whenever there's a significant change to the product.
 When creating epics and stories, we must consider whether the architectural threat model needs to be updated or whether there needs to be a specific threat model created for this change.
 The objective is to identify whether any security controls need to change or be added to maintain the security of the product.

 Creating threat models in response to each change ensures the activity is focused.
 Consider timeboxing threat modelling activity to ensure maximum effectiveness - teams are more likely to continue with this practice if it is not too time consuming.